 To reduce dust levels in the sample handling room and to prevent filter contamination, inlet air coming through the vents into the room must pass through high efficiency filters that are changed every 3 months.
-Air deflectors are placed on the vents to direct the air away from the balances.
-Entrance into the laboratory requires walking over a clean room floor mat to capture dust and foreign particles.
-The room is cleaned twice a week.
-This includes cleaning the floors with a vacuum and wiping down all counter surfaces with reagent grade ethanol and laboratory wipes.
-One day a week the floor is also cleaned with a wet mop to help eliminate any residue that cannot be removed with the vacuum.
+The room is cleaned bi-weekly by janitorial staff.
 These procedures reduce the possibility for contamination should a filter fall to the work surface.
 Following the cleaning, no analysis shall occur for at least 12 hours to reduce the potential for contamination of filters by compounds used in the cleaning process.

-Temperature control is through a central heating/air conditioning unit used for the entire building.
-The temperature is set at or near 22 °C (72 °F) and stays mostly within a ± 3 °C range.
+Temperature control is through a central heating/air conditioning unit used for the entire lab.
+The temperature is set at or near 22 °C (72 °F) and stays mostly within $a \pm 3$ °C range.

-Filters weighed in MTL's environmentally-controlled chamber equilibrate for a minimum of four hours with temperatures set at 21.5 °C (+/- 1 °C) and relative humidity at 39% (+/- 2.5%).
+Filters weighed in MTL's environmentally-controlled chamber equilibrate for a minimum of four hours with temperatures set at 21.5 °C (+/- 1 °C) and relative humidity at 39% (+/- 2%).